mintlu8/bevy-rectray-ui/book/src/dsl.md

 # DSL

-`bevy_aoui_widgets` provides a simple DSL syntax for UI generation.
+`bevy_aoui` provides a simple DSL syntax for UI generation.

 For every AoUI widget struct, there is a macro with a corresponding name `e.g.` `SpriteBuilder` has `sprite!`